College Financial Planning

 By Jennifer Varnell, Assistant Director of Education, School Counseling Services, Laurel Springs

 If your child is in high school, your family may be preparing for the college application process.
 One aspect of the college admissions process that can feel confusing for some families is financial aid.
 There are many types of financial assistance for college, including need-based aid, merit scholarships, and grants.
-The School Counseling department at Laurel Springs is dedicated to helping our students and their parents navigate the process of applying for financial aid.

 How do we know where to begin?